Category: Citizenship

 You must be a PR with your Singapore citizen child as your sponsor

-2. Key Factors ICA Considers in Singapore Citizenship Applications.
+2. Key Factors ICA Considers When Assessing Citizenship Applications

 Beyond eligibility, ICA evaluates your suitability for citizenship.